jjonez96/Crypto-tracker/README.md

 Should have unit test (>3) to test components

-Should fetch some data from RESTful backend (like Firebase)
+Should fetch some data from RESTful backend (like Firebase) X

 Source code should be in gitlab.com X